 Handan and I were driving home the other evening after scouring the Connecticut River Valley for a particular paving stone we needed to fill in the patio around our new deck.
 You may be wondering how it’s coming along and when I’ll post the Big Reveal.
 Well, here’s the deal: it’s coming along great, but the reveal won’t happen until next summer, as weather delays and last-minute add-ons and changes (by us) have delayed the project.
 The deck itself is finished and beautiful, but the decorative skirting around the base won’t be completed until later this week.
-We also needed Rich and his crew to install about 125 square feet of new patio pavers to fill in the void left by the old deck’s stairs.
+We also needed our contractor to install about 125 square feet of new patio pavers to fill in the void left by the old deck’s stairs.
 Finding those pavers felt like a snipe hunt after a time.
 We knew the pavers existed – they were arranged all around our pool, after all – but no one seemed to sell them or anything with their dimensions.
 In desperation, I contacted the previous owner of our house and asked if he remembered who installed them or where he got them.
 He told me that he installed them himself, and that he bought them in New Britain, though he couldn’t remember the name of the place.
 No matter!
 I had a town.
 I could find the stone supplier.

 But there are no stone suppliers in New Britain!